fuzzmonkey/em-betfair/README.md

 # TODO

  * Add support for Fibers to untangle the code.
- * Build logic for finding Win markets in the client.
  * Improve rate limit hash reaper.
 It might be better to timestamp each request and only delete requests over 60s old, rather than blowing away the entire hash.
  * Finish / improve rate limit tests.
  * Handle login / session management better.